sheagcraig/easy_rider/README.md

                         Path to a plist file defining override values to enforce.
 This plist should have a top-level dict element named 'pkginfo'.

+Please see the README for use examples and further description.
 ```

 More information forthcoming.